48. BIMS data management guidelines¶

-Data management guide for the Freshwater Biodiversity Information System (FBIS): a platform for housing and serving freshwater biodiversity data.
+Data management guide for the Biodiversity Information Management System (BIMS): a platform for housing and serving biodiversity data.

 Often the amount of data available for consolidation into an information system, exceeds the amount of data that can actually be consolidated based on time and financial constraints.
-It is thus critical that the FBIS data team prioritise the data for FBIS.
-This is best done through consultation with the end-users and stakeholders of FBIS.
+It is thus critical that the data team prioritise the data.
+This is best done through consultation with the end-users and stakeholders.
 To manage the prioritisation of data and keep track of progress, a DataSet Tracker is used.
-This is an excel spreadsheet that keeps track of the data available for inclusion in FBIS, and importantly allows for prioritisation of each data set into FBIS.
+This is an excel spreadsheet that keeps track of the data available for inclusion, and importantly allows for prioritisation of each data set.

-The DataSet Tracker provides a list and details of data sets identified by the FBIS team and stakeholders, which are being considered for inclusion in the FBIS.
+The DataSet Tracker provides a list and details of data sets identified by the data team and stakeholders, which are being considered for inclusion.
 Data are best divided into four broad categories, namely:

 - Biodiversity data (e.g. wetland birds, wetland plants, fish, invertebrates, algae etc.)